smatechnologies/opcon-rpa-training/docs/self-service-rpa-exercise.md

 ---
-sidebar_label: 'Create a Self Service Button for RPA'
+sidebar_label: 'Exercise: Create a Self Service Button for RPA'
 hide_title: 'true'
 ---

-## Create a Self Service Button for an OpCon RPA Job
+## Exercise: Create a Self Service Button for an OpCon RPA Job

 ### Build the RPA Schedule and Job